 Congratulations to all the schools and paddlers that competed this year.

 Our School Excellence Award recognises the school that accumulates the most points across all races, with 4 points for each first place in Championship Finals, 3 points for a second place, 2 points for a third place, and 1 point for a fourth place.
-Unfortunately, due to a computer mishap, we announced the wrong winner on the day.
-We apologise for this.
-The winner this year was Te Kura Maori o Porirua, with 31 points, followed by Manukura (from Palmerston North) with 27 points, and in third place was Te Kura a iwi Whakatupuranga Rua Mano (from Otaki) with 24 points.
+The winner this year was Manukura (from Palmerston North) with a record 40 points, followed by Te Kura Maori o Porirua with 30 points, and in third place was Mana College with 15 points.

-Our School Spirit Award is given to the school that contributes the most towards the atmosphere and event delivery, and key volunteers are judging schools on their contribution.
-This year’s winner of this award was Wellington East Girls College.
+Our School Spirit Award is given to the school that contributes the most towards the atmosphere and event delivery, and for going the extra mile.
+This year’s winner of this award was Te Kura o Kokohuia.

 Finally, the steerer of Aotea College’s U16 “Aotea Pink” team was the lucky winner of a brand-new Tai Broadbill paddle.